social-sin/mean-ai/README.md

 # Mean AI

-This AI is not very friendly to people.
+An AI that is not very friendly to humans.

 ## Installation